betaveros/castlefall/README.markdown

 Implementation Notes
 --------------------

 The app is designed for people who trust each other to play honestly, so there aren't really any access controls.
-Anybody in the room can kick anybody else.
+Anybody in the room can kick anybody else, including themselves.
 If you join a room with the same name as somebody in the current round, you will kick them and see their word; this is meant so that you can reconnect as yourself and keep playing if your device disconnects for some reason.

 Setup/Development
 -----------------